Somers Town Space Community Interest Company who run the People’s Museum Somers Town are an organisation who welcome all. Here are our policies.

 Updated July 2020

-These will be held in a number of locations, such as the Basil Jellicoe Hall managed by Origin Housing or Living Centre, and facilitated by the steering group.
+These will be held in a number of locations, such as the Basil Jellicoe Hall managed by Origin Housing or Training Link or the Living Centre, and facilitated by the steering group.

 Members of the steering group will familiarise themselves with this policy.